Arecsu/oscurito/README.md

 # Oscurito

-*A [Lively](https://github.com/rocksdanister/lively) desktop wallpaper that blurs and dims when a window is visible*
+*A [Lively](https://github.com/rocksdanister/lively) desktop wallpaper that blurs and dims when a window is visible.
+Light and dark mode supported*

 ![Screenshot](https://raw.githubusercontent.com/Arecsu/oscurito/main/preview.gif)